PEX Review

 Social Media |

-You’ll also find PEX on Facebook, Twitter, LinkedIn, and YouTube.
+You’ll also find PEX on Facebook, Twitter/X, LinkedIn, and YouTube.

 PEX Reviews

-PEX has been accredited with the Better Business Bureau since 2011 and maintains an A+ rating with the BBB.
-There are no complaints on file with the BBB.
-PEX has a 5/5 star rating on Capterra, based on 21 user reviews, and 4.5/5 stars on G2, based on 15 reviews.
+PEX has been accredited with the Better Business Bureau since 2011 and maintains an A+ rating.
+There is one complaint on file with the BBB.
+PEX also has a 5/5 star rating on Capterra, based on 37 user reviews, and 4.5/5 stars on G2, based on 29 reviews.
+Accordingly, PEX gets strong marks in this category.
+We gave PEX a similar rating of 4.5/5 based on user feedback.

 - Buggy app